Florence Kahn (actress): Marriage

 It has been estimated that during their six-year courtship Beerbohm wrote over 1,000 letters to Kahn.
 When they were apart he wrote every day, sometimes more than once a day.
 After their marriage on May 4, 1910, at Paddington Register Office the couple moved to the Villino Chiaro in Rapallo in Italy where they remained for the rest of their lives apart from when they returned to the United Kingdom during World War I and World War II.
 From the start of the marriage, Beerbohm's friends did not like Kahn, thinking the couple ill-matched.
 They thought Kahn to be "nervous, shy, timid, retiring, humourless, moralizing, idealizing, prudish, frequently sad and depressed and anti-social", in fact the very opposite of Beerbohm.

 In 1931 the Beerbohms returned to Britain so that Kahn could act in Luigi Pirandello's play La Vita che ti Diedi (The Life I Gave You) with a small repertory company in Huddersfield.
 She returned again in 1935 to play Ase in Peer Gynt at the Old Vic, and in February 1936 she played the Duchess of Gloucester in the Oxford Union Dramatic Society's production of Richard II, directed by John Gielgud.
 In 1936 Kahn appeared with Gielgud as Mrs Caypor in Alfred Hitchcock's film Secret Agent.
 At that time not only had she never made a film before but she had never seen one either.

-She became Lady Beerbohm when her husband was knighted in 1939.
+Death

-Florence Kahn died at Rapallo in Italy in 1951 aged 72.
+Florence Kahn, Lady Beerbohm, died at Rapallo in Italy in 1951 aged 72.
 She was cremated in Genoa and her ashes scattered from a boat in the Bay of Tigullio.
-In 1956 her widower Max Beerbohm married his companion and secretary Elisabeth Jungmann on his death bed.
+In 1956, her widower Max Beerbohm married his companion and secretary Elisabeth Jungmann on his death bed.